11. Risk, Ambiguity, and Misspecification[1]#

 • ambiguities: unknown weights to assign to alternative probability models;

-• misspecifications: unknown ways in which a model provides flawed probabilisties;
+• misspecifications: unknown ways in which a model provides flawed probabilities;

 We will focus on formulations that are tractable and enlightening.